reillybren/Colilargo/README.md

 # Colilargo

-The website (git page) has a description of the workflow in the 'about' and the actual entire workflow in the 'analysis'
+The website (git page) has a description of the workflow in the 'about' and the actual entire workflow in the 'analysis'.

-The rmd file "Chapter2Code.Rmd" has the full workthrough explained.
+The Rmd file "Colilargo_Full_Code_Revised.Rmd" has the full workthrough explained with all statistical analyses included.